SEE ANYTHING? Ridgefield Park Police Memorial Vandalized, Tips Sought

 Authorities sought the public's help finding the coward or cowards who vandalized a memorial to a Ridgefield Park police officer killed in the line of duty 100 years ago.

 The monument to village Officer John Ritter was spray-painted in red sometime between 8 and 10:45 a.m.
-Friday, Police Lt.
-Joseph Rella said.
+Friday, Police Chief Joseph Rella said.

 Police are hoping someone either passed by, saw something suspicious -- or, better yet, has a surveillance camera in the area of the island at Euclid Avenue and Poplar Street that may have captures useful images.